Japan’s leader demands answers from China over schoolboy’s fatal stabbing | KRDO

 The 10-year-old boy was stabbed by a man on his way to class Wednesday about 200 meters (650 feet) from the gates of the Japanese school in the southern city of Shenzhen, according to China’s foreign ministry.

-The child, whose father is Japanese and mother is Chinese, is a Japanese national, according to the ministry.
+The child, whose father is Japanese and mother is Chinese, was a Japanese national, according to the ministry.
 He was taken to a hospital and later died of his injuries, authorities said Thursday.

 “We strongly demand that the Chinese side explain the facts of the case.
 As more than a day has already passed since the crime, we have instructed them to provide an explanation as soon as possible,” Kishida said.